InTimeTechnologies/in_time_engine/README.md

 - Termcolor

 # Other Dependencies
 - GLEW (GitHub repo is broken / missing 3 .c files as of December 13, 2025.
-It id downloaded as a .zip and extracted through s batch script on build.)
+It is downloaded as a .zip and extracted through s batch script on build.)

 # Building
 ```